airobert/FSA/README.md

-# Repo for the course Functional Specification of Algorithm course by Jan van Eijck
+# A repo for the course Functional Specification of Algorithm course by Jan van Eijck
  Shuai Wang, ILLC, UvA